 In the long run, avoiding the insurance company is not in your best interest and can cost you even more money in the end.
 That is why it is recommended that you report your accident to the insurance company as soon as possible, even if you may have been responsible for the crash.

 What many people do not realize is there are numerous benefits that come with reporting a car crash to their insurance company.
+Your insurance company may also have a strict time limit for filing claims.

 Depending on your coverage, you may have benefits that will pay for your accident, regardless of who was at fault for the crash.
 For example, you may have towing insurance that can help you pay for the towing of your vehicle following a car crash.
 Or you can have collision coverage, which can help you replace or repair your car after it was damaged in the accident.